Nobody likes to read terms and conditions. But not having them on your website? That's even worse.

 Now click on the “Checkout” option to access the related settings.

-Now if you go to the checkout page, you should see a checkbox asking users to confirm if they read the terms and conditions of the WooCommerce store.
+Now, if you go to the checkout page, you should see a checkbox asking users to confirm that they have read the terms and conditions of the WooCommerce store.

 Well done!
 This is how you can add the terms and conditions checkbox to the WooCommerce checkout page.

-Adding a checkbox on the checkout page requires users to check it first and then go on the checkout page, thereby increasing the number of fields they need to fill in to place an order.
+Adding a checkbox on the checkout page requires users to check it first and then go to the checkout page, increasing the number of fields they need to fill in to place an order.

 What if we told you that you can include terms and conditions on the checkout page without requiring customers to check an additional field?